Lake Hopatcong: 2008-09 drawdown

-On May 11, 2009, the American Power Boat Association (APBA) and the Lake Hopatcong Racing Association (LHRA) decided to postpone their annual races due to the low water level.
-However, with the large amount of rainfall that was recorded in the month of June, the lake returned to its proper level above the normal average depth.
-The return of the water level came just in time for the beginning of summer and the arrival of the weather required for boating.
+On May 11, 2009, the American Power Boat Association (APBA) and the Lake Hopatcong Racing Association (LHRA) postponed their annual races due to the low water level.
+However, with the large amount of rainfall that June, the lake returned to its proper level above the normal average depth.

-In July 2014, there were reports of a 15 ft boa constrictor seen in the lake, but officials by August mostly figured it was a myth or a hoax.
+In July 2014, there were reports of a 15 ft boa constrictor in the lake, but officials by August mostly figured it was a myth or a hoax.
 According to one report, the reports caused a 10% drop in tourism to the lake during the summer of 2014.

 Today

 Lake Hopatcong is now mostly a residential lake whose few public access points include Hopatcong State Park and Lee's County Park Marina.
 Most of the shoreline is privately owned by individual lakefront residents, homeowner or community associations, or private businesses (e.g., restaurants and marinas).

 Lake Hopatcong, unlike most lakes in New Jersey (other than Greenwood Lake on the New York border and Lake Lackawanna in Byram), has bars and restaurants that are accessible directly by boat.
 Popular tourist attractions on the lake include the Hopatcong State Park, the Lake Hopatcong Historical Museum, and the Lake Hopatcong Yacht Club.

 On November 22, 2005, the EPA gave the Lake Hopatcong Commission a federal grant of $745,000 to improve the water quality and prevent phosphorus from entering the lake.